Suva18/my_automation-projects/README.md

 Automation with aiTest, leveraging AI-driven test features.
 **playwright-automation**
 Playwright automation scripts for end-to-end browser testing.
-**.gitignore**
-Ensures sensitive and unnecessary files are not committed to the repository.

 # Getting Started
 Follow the instructions below to set up and run each of the automation projects.
 **Prerequisites**
-Python 3.x installed on your machine
+Python 3. x installed on your machine
 Git for cloning the repository
 A package manager like pip for installing dependencies Web browsers (Chrome, Firefox, Edge) for Playwright automation